LaWebcapsule/directus9/docs/guides/headless-cms/reusable-components.md

 // Write some code here in your front-end framework that gets the slug from the current URL. const slug = 'the-ultimate-guide-to-rabbits';

-// Call the Directus API using the SDK. const response = await directus.items('pages').readByQuery({
+// Call the Directus9 API using the SDK. const response = await directus9.items('pages').readByQuery({
 	filter: {
 		slug: { _eq: slug },
 	},